-The included trailing steering blocks (# 9581) should be used in most cases.
+The included trailing steering blocks (#9581) should be used in most cases.
 The Team especially recommends the trailing blocks on high-grip or "blue-groove".

-Changing to the optional inline steering blocks (#9577) will give the car an overall aggressive feeling.
-Steering entering and exiting the corners is increased, but straight line stability is slightly reduced.
+Changing to the optional inline steering blocks (#9577) and axles (#7459) will give the car an overall aggressive feeling.
+Steering entering and exiting the corners is increased, but straight line stability is reduced.